Powerlearnproject/se-day1-assignment-BEN-ke-DEV/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
--Promt engineering is the art of crafting precise inputs to guide AI models toward producing accurate and useful outputs.
-It's important because clear and well-structured prompts reduce ambiguity, help the AI understand the user's intent, and tailor the response to specific needs.
+-Promt engineering is the art of crafting precise inputs to guide AI models toward producing accurate and useful outputs It's important because clear and well-structured prompts reduce ambiguity, help the AI understand the user's intent, and tailor the response to specific needs

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 -give plans to build a coffee table